-The modules are:
+The modules include:

-1. Introduction to Hospitality and Tourism
+2. Introduction to Hospitality and Tourism

-2. Front Office Operations
+3. Front Office Operations

 4. Food and Beverage Operations

-The aim of Food and Beverage Operations module is to provide an understanding of the operational and supervisory aspects of running a food and beverage operations for an international clientele in a range of establishments to encourage an appreciation of the origins of such systems and to understand the various factors involved in meeting customer needs.
+The aim of the Food and Beverage Operations module is to provide an understanding of the operational aspects behind this and how to cater to an international clientele in a range of establishments, in order to encourage an appreciation of the origins of food and beverage and to understand the various factors involved in meeting customer needs.

 5. Food Sanitation, Safety and Health

 This module aims to make an important contribution to the supervisory aspects of food hygiene and safety.
-Supervisors with food safety and health and safety responsibilities need to ensure that all staff operates in a safe, hygienic and efficient manner.
+Supervisors with food safety and health and safety responsibilities must ensure that all staff operates in a safe, hygienic and efficient manner.
 The overall aims of this module are to ensure you are familiar with key aspects of current legislation, good practice and health, safety and food safety issues.